oracle/fmw-kubernetes/docs-source/content/oam/patch-and-upgrade/upgrade_an_operator_release.md

 ---
 title: "b.
 Upgrade an operator release"
-description: "Instructions on how to update the Oracle WebLogic Server Kubernetes Operator version."
+description: "Instructions on how to update the WebLogic Kubernetes Operator version."
 ---

 These instructions apply to upgrading the operator within the 3.x release family as additional versions are released.

 {{% notice note %}}
-The new Oracle WebLogic Server Kubernetes Operator Docker image must be installed on the master node AND each of the worker nodes in your Kubernetes cluster.
+The new WebLogic Kubernetes Operator Docker image must be installed on the master node and each of the worker nodes in your Kubernetes cluster.
 Alternatively you can place the image in a Docker registry that your cluster can access.
 {{% /notice %}}

-1. Pull the Oracle WebLogic Server Kubernetes Operator 3.X.X image by running the following command on the master node:
+1. Pull the WebLogic Kubernetes Operator 3.X.X image by running the following command on the master node:

    ```bash
    $ docker pull ghcr.io/oracle/weblogic-kubernetes-operator:3.X.X